AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 Using the service you can preview a website's final experience before it reaches the actual publish environment and is available publicly.

 Upon creation, the preview service will have a default IP allow list applied to it, labeled `Preview Default [<envId>]`, which blocks all traffic to the preview service.
-You must actively un-apply the default IP allow list from the preview service in order to enable access.
+You must actively un-apply the default IP allow list from the preview service to enable access.

 ![Preview service and its allow list](assets/preview-ip-allow.png)

-A user with requisite permissions must complete the following steps before sharing the preview service URL in order to ensure access to it.
+A user with requisite permissions must complete the following steps before sharing the preview service URL to ensure access to it.

 1. Create an appropriate IP allow list, apply it to the preview service, and immediately un-apply the `Preview Default [<envId>]` allow list.